New life for an old laptop as a Linux home server

 My home server sits behind a router assigned a dynamic IP address by my Internet Service Provider (ISP).

-If I want to remotely connect to my server, I can use a Dynamic DNS (DDNS) service to create a domain name, automatically update the IP address whenever it changes, and redirect traffic to the new location.
+If I want to remotely SSH into my server, I can use a Dynamic DNS (DDNS) service to create a domain name, automatically update the IP address whenever it changes, and redirect traffic to the new location.

 I use the free DDNS service provided by Duck DNS, which permits the creation of up to five domains in the format <subdomain_name>.duckdns.org.